jtlapp/monorepo-series/README.md

-# turborepo-series
+# monorepo-series

-Example monorepos for my "Sharing TypeScript with Turborepo" series
+Example monorepos for my "Sharing TypeScript with Nx and Turborepo" series

 ## Archive of with-tailwind